GMWilkinson/beatles-album-game/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Things to note
+### Beatles Album Game

 ### A game where the user has to guess the name of an album based on a picture.

 - I used prop drilling instead of global state management (redux etc) because The drilling is only one layer down.
 - The styling is just layout and mediaqueries with some basic styled components.
 Please don't judge based on how it looks :)
 - The form would usually be on a separate page, I just used a state in this test as it doesn't really do anything
-- The question filtering etc would be better to be on the back-end the reason that it is done this way is to remove the album that has already been seen from the pool of questions but still use it for wrong answers
+- The question filtering etc would be better to be on the back-end.
+- The reason that it is done this way is to remove the album that has already been seen from the pool of questions but still use it for wrong answers
   ```
   export const getCurrentQuestion = (albums: Album[], questionsAnswered: number[]): CurrentQuestion => {
     const questionsWithAnsweredRemoved = albums.filter(album => !questionsAnswered.includes(album.cover_image_id))